Scattering resonances in unbounded transmission problems with sign-changing coefficient: Introduction

-It is well-known that the approximation of light scattering in dielectric optical micro-cavities can be drastically affected by WGM, in particular if the excitation wavenumber of the source is close to a WGM resonance \cite{MoiSpe2019, BalDauMoi20}.
+In classical transmission problems (meaning dielectric-dielectric structures), it has been shown that light can be confined by exciting the so-called Whispering Gallery Modes (WGM)~\cite{RigDum11}.
+WGM are essentially supported in the neighborhood of the interior cavity boundary and are associated to \emph{scattering resonances}~\cite{BalDauMoi21}.
+It is well-known that the approximation of light scattering in dielectric optical micro-cavities can be drastically affected by WGM, in particular if the excitation wavenumber of the source is close to a WGM resonance~\cite{MoiSpe2019, BalDauMoi21}.
+In those cases the norm of the truncated solution operator explodes, which is observed numerically by the solution blowing-up (peaks): we call this \emph{scattering instabilities}.
+Knowing the exact value of the scattering resonances is in general challenging (or impossible).
+However, one can obtain an asymptotic characterization of the scattering resonances, as done in~\cite{BalDauMoi21}.

-In the spirit of \cite{BalDauMoi20}, we carry out in this paper an asymptotic analysis to systematically characterize surface plasmons arising in general two-dimensional metamaterial cavities (arbitrary smooth shape, arbitrary permittivity function) for the full wave problem (time-harmonic Maxwell's equations in Transverse Magnetic polarization), and we answer the following questions: Can surface plasmons be always excited in scattering problems?
-Can we numerically observe surface plasmons in practice?
-Can they create numerical instabilities?
-Our asymptotic analysis reveals that the spectral nature of surface plasmons changes depending on the metamaterial's properties, leading to different effects on scattering problems.
-Additionally, this analysis provides guidance about when surface plasmons can be excited in practice.
+The above results do not directly apply to metamaterial cavities due to the change of sign of the optical parameter(s) and the additional interface plasmonic behaviors.
+There exists a framework that allows study of a large class of scattering problems, the so-called black box scattering framework.
+However, it is not immediately clear that unbounded transmission problems with sign-changing coefficients fit in this framework.
+In particular, well-posedness of the problem needs more attention, and spectral properties to define a \emph{black box Hamiltonian} (including self-adjointness, lower semi-bound, etc.) may not be true.
+Also, surface plasmons have been mainly characterized and investigated in the context of the quasi-static approximation (\emph{e.g.}~\cite{bonnet2013radiation, grieser2014plasmonic, BCCC16, ammari2017mathematical, CaChCi17, bonnetier2018plasmonic, BHM20-hal}) --- where an analytic expression can be found --- therefore there is a need to obtain a characterization for the full problem (no quasi-static) to identify the associated metamaterial scattering resonances.

+The goal of this paper is to establish the existence of metamaterial scattering resonances (causing scattering instabilities) via an asymptotic characterization of quasi-resonances (in other words the considered problems fit in the black-box scattering framework), this for various two-dimensional metamaterial cavities (arbitrary smooth shape, with one arbitrary varying negative optical parameter).
+Using the \( \mathtt{T} \)-coercivity theory~\cite{BoChCi12, BCCC16, BoCaCi18}, and in the spirit of~\cite{BalDauMoi21}, we establish that the associated spectral operator of scalar transmission problem with sign-changing coefficient is a black box Hamiltonian, and we carry out an asymptotic approximation of the metamaterial scattering resonances.
+In this case we find that there is an additional interface resonance family (compared to classical cavities) related to surface plasmons, and a specific scaling is required to asymptotically characterize them.
+This family can be located close to the real axis, and is responsible for scattering instabilities.